albertlauncher/documentation/src/_pages/donation.md

 * Crypto (Transaction cost vary depending on the coin/token):

   If you are into crypto currencies, you probably know how much a transaction of a particular coin/token costs.
+Since I have an account at Binance, you can  probably send any reasonable coin/token out there.
 Please leave a [mail](mailto:manuelschneid3r@gmail.com?subject=Albert crypto donation).

 * PayPal (Caution: High fees for small donations):